 This year’s version has the same persimmon graphics, but features a blacked-out color scheme, a 20cc larger head, an adjustable hosel and an adjustable weight port.
 The 12-way adjustable hosel allows golfers to adjust the loft of the driver as much as 1.50 degrees higher or lower in 0.50-degree increments.
 It also gives golfers the ability to adjust face angle as much as 1.5 degrees up or down in 0.75-degree increments.

 For every 0.5 degrees of loft that is added to a Classic XL Custom Driver, the face angle will be closed 0.75 degrees.
 For every 0.5 degrees of loft that is subtracted, the face will be opened 0.75 degrees.
 When 0.75 degrees of upright lie angle is added, the face opens 0.75 degrees and the loft is lowered by 0.5 degrees.
 When 0.75 degrees of lie angle is subtracted, the face is closed 0.75 degrees and 1 degree of loft is added.

 The Cleveland Classic XL Custom Driver is available in lofts of 7.5 (RH only), 9 and 10.5.
 The head is shipped with a square face angle and a standard lie angle of 61.5 degrees.
 The total club weight is 285 grams with a 45-inch stock shaft, giving it a swing weight of D5.
-Weights of 3, 7 and 11 grams are included with purchase, along with a Cleveland wrench.
+The driver’s removable rear weight port supports interchangeable 3, 7 or 11-gram weights (extra weights sold separately).

 Stock Shafts: Miyazaki JDL 6 (mid launch), Miyazaki JDL 5 (lightweight, mid launch), Fubuki Tour 53 (lightweight, high launch) and Matrix Ozik Black Tie 6M3 (penetrating launch).